 You’ve just got engaged, and you are floating on cloud nine as you bask in the excitement of starting your journey towards marrying your best friend and spending the rest of your life with that person.
 After that magical moment, you spend the next few days thinking about what you’re going to wear, looking over your dream Pinterest wedding board, and talking to all of your friends that you are going to ask to be bridesmaids in your wedding.
+And even in all of the excitement, there’s still a few things you might want to do – start here with this post engagement checklist.

 There is so much running through your mind, but in that excitement things need to get a little serious and you need start planning out your next steps.
 From all the things that I have learned, I want to share with you a post-engagement checklist that is guaranteed to make your engagement less stressful and fully enjoyable.